 Matt Hylland of Hylland Capital shares a very important point, one that puts an exclamation point at the end of this list — keep your wits about you!

-Successful long term investing is much more than asset allocation.
-I think the most important quality of a successful long-term investor is keep emotions under control and staying calm when others panic.
+Successful long-term investing is much more than asset allocation.
+I think the most important quality of a successful long-term investor is keeping emotions under control and staying calm when others panic.
 We have seen time and time again where investors buy at market tops and sell at market bottoms because of fear or envy.

 For a client using an investment advisor, the advisor can act as a “check” in the system, hopefully preventing irrational decisions by the investor and providing some education to their client.

 But for investors just getting started without an advisor, educating yourself and preparing yourself is going to payoff exponentially compared to any difference in asset allocation with your first $1,000.

 I would have a new investor invest equally in several different investments that perform differently and have them watch how they perform over time.
 An equal allocation to a bond fund, emerging market fund, small-cap stock fund, a large cap stock fund and a REIT would work just fine..

 The emerging market fund will be volatile, the investor will see big up days and more importantly, big down days as well.
 Meanwhile, a bond fund will perform quite differently in the same market as will a REIT.
 With this, the investor will quickly learn the value of diversification and asset allocation.
 Hopefully they learn to accept big moshort-term market, and learn not to get too emotional over short term swings (but short term investments should be kept in safe less volatile vehicles).

 As time goes by, the investor can determine an asset allocation that is more suitable for them and change portfolio weights to suit.
 The important thing would be to get the investor used to the movements of the markets and finding their risk tolerance as early as possible to avoid expensive mistakes in the future when they have a larger portfolio.